gabrielle67/Chatterbox/README.md

 ## Future Goals

-* Friending Capability
-* Group Chat capability
-* More stylized UI
+* more stylized UI
+* make mobile-friendly
+* add the ability to send files and images
+* add group chat/friending capability